elleros/elleros.github.io/index.md

 # Gradient Ascents

-Thoughts by a data scientist and moutain/sky runner,
+Thoughts on data science and moutain/sky running.